bahrus/templ-model/README.md

 templ-model extends [obj-ml](https://github.com/bahrus/obj-ml), but integrates with (for now) Github's [template-parts library](https://github.com/github/template-parts).

 templ-model supports a property, "templateInstance", which is expected to have a method called ["update"](https://github.com/github/template-parts/blob/main/src/template-instance.ts#L55) which the value of templ-model can be passed to as it changes.

+templ-model supports another property, "template", that takes a step back, and sets, as a side effect, property templateInstance, after compiling the template using github's library.